emotion-js/emotion-composes-codemod/README.md

 # Caveats

-Random interpolations do not support regular class names like composes.
+Random interpolations do not support interpolating regular class names like composes.